highcharts-for-python/highcharts-stock/docs/using.rst

       **Best practice!**

       We really like to use JS literals written as separate files in our codebase.
-It makes it super simple to instantiate a **Highcharts for Python** instance with one method call.
+It makes it super simple to instantiate a **Highcharts Stock for Python** instance with one method call.

     Let's say you organize your files like so: